dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems051-075.md

 ### Permuted multiples

-It can be seen that the number, 125874, and its double, 251748, contain exactly the same digits, but in a different order.
+It can be seen that the number, $125874$, and its double, $251748$, contain exactly the same digits, but in a different order.

-Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits.
+Find the smallest positive integer, $x$, such that $2x, 3x, 4x, 5x$ and $6x$ contain the same digits.

 ## Problem 53